strickek/ReadWriteDlm2.jl/README.md

 Pre-processing can be switched off with: `rs=()`.

 In addition to Base `readdlm()`, strings are also parsed for `Dates` (default formats are ISO) and `Time` format `HH:MM[:SS[.s{1,9}]]`.
-To switch off parsing Dates/Time set: `dfs="", dtfs=""`.
+To deactivate parsing dates/time set: `dfs="", dtfs=""`.
 `locale` defines the language of day (`E`, `e`) and month (`U`, `u`) names.

-If all data is numeric, the result will be a numeric array, if data is empty, a `0×0 Array{T,2}`.
+If all data is numeric, the result will be a numeric array, if data is empty, a `0×0 Array{T,2}` is returned.
 In other cases a heterogeneous array of numbers, dates and strings is returned.
-To include parsing for `Complex` and `Rational` numbers, use `Any` as Type argument.
-Homogeneous arrays are supported for Type arguments like:
+To activate parsing for `Complex` and `Rational` numbers, use `Any` as Type argument.
+Homogeneous arrays are supported for Type arguments such as:
 `String`, `Bool`, `Int`, `Float64`, `Complex`, `Rational`, `DateTime`, `Date` and `Time`.

 ### Additional Keyword Arguments `readdlm2()`